Gitax18/ReadMeAI/data/output.md

 # Project Title

-**Description:**

-This project is a simple calculator that can add, subtract, multiply, and divide two numbers.
-It is written in JavaScript and uses the [Node.js](https://nodejs.org/en/) runtime environment.
+Description: This project is a simple calculator that can perform mathematical operations like sum and product.
+It is built in JavaScript programming language.

-**Table of Contents**
+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)